 Restaurant Industry Is Now In A ‘Buyer’s Market’

 It is no secret that the coronavirus was not kind to the restaurant industry.
 Indeed, approximately 1 out of 6 restaurants closed within six months of the start of the pandemic.
 Many restaurants have since rebounded, often by emphasizing take-out or delivery.
 Nevertheless, there is an unusually high level of available restaurant space for lease because of all the restaurant closures, and an unusually high level of restaurants for sale because so many struggling restaurant owners have put their restaurants up for sale.
-This high level of supply creates an advantageous market for buyers (hence a ‘buyers market’), which must be understood by today’s restaurant owners.
-Let’s explore how to sell your restaurant in this ‘buyer’s market’.
+This high level of supply creates an advantageous market for buyers (hence a ‘buyers market’).
+Let’s explore how to sell a restaurant in this ‘buyer’s market’.

 - When listing a restaurant for sale in a ‘buyer’s market’, it is imperative to price it correctly from the start of the listing process.